Femidev1/lifemaxxer/README.md

-# Lifemaxerbot - Twitter/X AI Bot
+# Lifemaxerbot - Interesting Facts Bot for X

-Minimal Twitter bot scaffold using Python, Tweepy, and pluggable content generation: Hosted (OpenAI-compatible), Ollama, or Transformers.
+Minimal Twitter bot that posts a single-line interesting fact: "Did you know ...".
+Uses Python, Tweepy, and pluggable LLMs (Hosted OpenAI-compatible, Ollama, or Transformers).

 ## Quickstart